Blepharoplasty (Eyelid Surgery): Procedure, Risks & Cost

 Risks of Blepharoplasty/Eyelid surgery

-As with any other surgical procedure, this surgery also involves a few risks.
+As with any other surgical procedure, blepharoplasty risks must be considered carefully.
 It is very important to have a thorough discussion with your doctor about the potential risks before agreeing to and going through the surgical procedure.

 Some common risks of blepharoplasty or eyelid surgery are –